Contargo/pdf-builder/guides/create-a-simple-pdf-document/README.md

       </build>
     </project>

-We can now build the `target/simple.jar` JAR-file with the bundled dependencies by running:
+You can now build the `target/simple.jar` JAR-file with the bundled dependencies by running:

-    > mvn clean compile assembly:single
+    $ mvn compile assembly:single

 ## Generate the PDF

-Now we can execute our simple example passing the `template.pdf` as input and saving the output into a new PDF-file called `result.pdf`.
+Now we can execute our simple example, passing the `template.pdf` as input, and save the output into a new PDF-file called `result.pdf`.

-    > java -jar target/simple.jar < template.pdf > result.pdf
+    $ java -jar target/simple.jar < template.pdf > result.pdf

 And the result is our template with the placeholder `@name@` replaced.